Existence, covolumes and infinite generation of lattices for Davis complexes: Introduction

 I am grateful to Benson Farb for introducing me to these questions, and for his continuing encouragement and advice.
 I also thank G. Christopher Hruska and Kevin Wortman for many useful discussions.
-This particular work was inspired by conversations with Tadeusz Januszkiewicz and Jacek \Swiatkowski, and much of this project was carried out at the Mathematical Sciences Research Institute, where I benefited from talking with Angela Kubena Barnhill, Michael W. Davis, Jonathan P. McCammond and Damian Osajda.
-I would also like to thank Karen Vogtmann for helpful comments on this manuscript.
+This particular work was inspired by conversations with Tadeusz Januszkiewicz and Jacek \Swiatkowski, and much of this project was carried out at the Mathematical Sciences Research Institute in Fall 2007, where I benefited from talking with Angela Kubena Barnhill, Michael W. Davis, Jonathan P. McCammond and Damian Osajda.
+I would also like to thank Karen Vogtmann for helpful comments on this manuscript, and an anonymous referee for careful reading and worthwhile suggestions.